An opened book on a table

 Step 4: Question

-After creating a new note, I read the table of contents, introduction, and conclusion looking for the book’s structure and interesting topics.
-I skim through the book to find anything that grabs my attention: boxes, graphs, and tables.
+Also, skim through the book to find anything that grabs your attention: boxes, graphs, and tables.

-In the first half of the book note, I write questions I have about the subject and questions that arose after skimming the book.
-I got this idea of asking questions about a book before reading from Jim Kwik’s speed reading videos on YouTube.
+In the first half of your note, write questions you have about the subject and questions that arise after skimming the book.

 Step 5: Read

-After every chapter, I stop to recall the main ideas from that chapter.
+After every chapter, stop to recall the main ideas from that chapter.

 Step 6: Connections

-For more content about learning and reading, check my takeaways from Ultralearning, Pragmatic Thinking and Learning, and Show Your Work.
+For more content, check my takeaways from Pragmatic Thinking and Learning and Show Your Work.

 Happy reading!